section-engineering-education/engineering-education/content/articles/fibonacci-memoization-time-complexity-in-javascript/index.md

 #### Tree implementation
 ![Memoized tree](/engineering-education/fibonacci-memoization-time-complexity-in-javascript/memoized.jpeg)

 In the above image, the red nodes return the memoized result.
-The algorithm is called once for each value from *0 to n* if they are ignored.
+The algorithm is called once for each value from *0 to n* if ignored.

-A call tree for a figure more prominent than `fib(7)` will be the same as that in the above image.
+A call tree for a figure more prominent than `fib(7)` will be the same as in the above image.

 #### Fibonacci sequence - Time complexity analysis